RLS IN CHILDREN

 Children with RLS may sleep less well and thus are tired and hyperactive during the day.
 Further studies on the relationship between ADHD and RLS, as well as studies regarding safety and efficiency of dopamine therapy in children are urgently needed.

-In the meantime, please take time to ensure your wider family are aware of RLS and the fact that it could impact on your children, grandchildren, nieces and nephews, and will often be misdiagnosed as ADHD.
+In the meantime, please take time to ensure your wider family are aware of RLS and the fact that it could impact on your children, grandchildren, nieces and nephews.
 Listen to your child's description of their symptoms and be conscious that they may in fact be describing RLS.

 Children presenting symptoms suspected to be RLS should not be treated in primary care but instead should be referred to a Neurologist.